LodWKobku/nixos-config/README.md

 # Nixos configuration
-This is repo for my personal nixos configuration for daily usage.
-For now it isn't anything crazy but feel free to copy.
+This is my old config, without flake-parts.

 ## Programs
 | <!-- -->    | <!-- -->    |